Adult social care market position statement

 Home care

 The majority of providers are small, local, independent organisations operating solely in Barnsley.
-However, a number of providers also deliver home care in other local authority areas.
+Some providers also deliver home care across wider regional footprints, which supports flexibility but can create variation in local capacity and engagement.

 CQC ratings (for agencies registered in Barnsley):